Archaeology at Binghamton University

 Archaeology Faculty and Research

-Binghamton's Archaeology faculty are active researchers within North America (especially in the Northeast and Southwest), South America (Bolivia, Peru, and Ecuador), Mexico, Europe (France), and the Near East (Turkey and Iran).
+Binghamton's Archaeology faculty are active researchers within North America (especially in the Northeast, Southeast, and Southwest), South America (Bolivia, Peru, and Ecuador), Polynesia (Easter Island, Hawaii), Mexico, and Europe (France).
 Graduate students work across the range of geographical, topical, and theoretical foci of the faculty, and often join their field projects.

-Topically, our faculty study states and empires, households and communities, ideology and religion, and the use of landscape within both prehistoric and historical contexts.
+Topically, our faculty study states and empires, households and communities, ideology and religion, and the use of landscape, artifact variability, settlement patterns, and environmental data in prehistoric and historical contexts.
 A focus on colonial encounters connects to broader departmental interests in globalization, while concerns with practice and materiality underscore the central role of material objects in cultural process.
-Faculty members have methodological expertise in the analysis of lithics, pottery, historical materials, landscapes, and architecture.
+Faculty also explore the ways in which artifacts reflect the evolution of technology, human communities, patterns of interaction, and behavior across space and through time.
+Faculty members have methodological expertise in geochronology, evolutionary research, geophysics, remote sensing, the responses to environmental change as well as the analysisthe analysis of lithics, pottery, historical materials, landscapes, and architecture.

 Cross-cutting our specific research foci are these themes: